ashishkumar88/maze-classical-ai/README.md

 ## Maze Solver

-This project contains a C++ program developed as a part of the technical challenge for Path robotics.
+This project contains a C++ program developed to solve maze tour using classical AI techniques

 ### Approach